Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

    In addition to the name of the service, three text resources have been added.

    The text resource for error messages contains a placeholder for the name of the user.
-   The variable `errorMessage`will be populated in the datamodel when it is registered that the user lacks the authentification to access the service.
+   The variable `errorMessage` will be populated in the data model when it is registered that the user lacks the authorization to access the service.

     ```json
      {